 All research involving human subjects conducted at Bryn Mawr or by Bryn Mawr personnel must be reviewed and approved by the IRB.
 See here for policies and procedures.

 Please note that federal regulations require full board review of all proposed research involving greater than minimal risk to human subjects (e.g., initial, amendments, continuing reviews).
 In these cases, the investigator should email the IRB chair (firstname.lastname@example.org) the appropriate forms at least two weeks in advance of a scheduled IRB meeting.

-Meetings for Fall 2014 are at 9:30 am at the Graduate School of Social Work and Social Research on:
+Meetings for Spring 2015 are as follows at the Graduate School of Social Work and Social Research on:

-Spring 2015 meeting dates will be posted on this page as soon as they are scheduled.
+Fall 2015 meeting dates will be posted on this page as soon as they are scheduled in late Spring 2015.